DataWranglerPro/quartz/content/Other Interests/Business/CAOS_method.md

 	- A business finds a solution to what the customer wants
 - When you have come out of a school system, you are developing a skill set and you are trying to find an employer that needs those skills
 	- An employee tries to market their skills to an employer

+# The 3 Part year
+- Annual | Main message - A main message for the year
+- Quarterly | Spotlight Campaigns - Every quarter there is something new, something different, a new product
+- Weekly | Perfect Repeatable Week - The boring things we do every week of the year.
+These are all the things you do every week over and over.
+Rinse and repeat.
+	- Examples
+		- Every Sunday we take out an ad that generates leads, every Wednesday do a live introduction workshop, and we followed up with the leads
+			- An introduction event should not be about the product/service you are selling.
+This is based on the principle of "problem-aware" vs. "solution-aware" customers.
+Many potential customers are aware of their problems or challenges but may not know about the solutions available.
+By creating an introductory course that addresses the problem or pain point, you are creating demand for your solution.